-- Fluctuations in short- vs. long-term student registrations. - Demand for short and long-term registrations varies from year to year.
-Therefore, if you have a particular preference for one term length over the other, it may be more difficult for us to find you a suitable match. - Student gender preferences. - For example, if you prefer a male student, while the majority of our students for one year happen to be females, it will be hard for us to match you with a student. - Available spots at schools. - Some high schools reach international student capacity faster than others.
+- Fluctuations in short- vs. long-term student registrations. - Enrolment of short vs long-term students varies from year to year.
+Therefore, if you have a particular preference for one duration over the other, it may be more difficult for us to find you a suitable match. - Male vs. female students. - For example, if you prefer a male student, while the majority of our students for one year happen to be females, it will be hard for us to match you with a student. - Available spots at schools. - Some high schools fill up faster than others.
 If no spots are available at the schools near your home, we might not be able to offer you a student that year. - Specific requests such as homestays with small kids, teenagers, other international students, or couples without kids.

 Sometimes we will provide you with a prospective student profile, but even if you confirm that you would like to host him/her, the match will not be completed until Go Canada confirms so in writing and specifically mentions that first contact may be made with the student.
-We will typically ask you to sign a Commitment to Host form (you may do it by clicking here) as a final step to completing the match.
+We will typically ask you to sign a Commitment to Host form (template) as a final step to completing the match.

-Before the student's arrival, we will also ask you, the student, and the student's parents/legal guardians to sign the Homestay and Student Expectations Agreement (you may do it by clicking here, filling out the required information and signing where applicable, as described on the document).
+Before the student's arrival, we will also ask you, the student, and the student's parents/legal guardians to sign the Homestay and Student Expectations Agreement (template).